ryanclarke/ryanclarke.github.io/hugo/content/draft/2014-09-10-XAML-to-image.md

 Creating an image out of xaml is not too hard either.
 Your tile xaml should be a `UserControl`, which works really well with `WriteableBitmap`'s `Render` method which takes a `UIElement` as it's first parameter.
 Then you call `SaveJpeg` on the bitmap and you've got an image.

-The plot just outlined is simple, but there are a number of little details which you must get right or your image will not look right.
-In fact, when I left them out in my original attempts at this tile it seemed like Windows Phone didn't understand basic xaml controls, like `Grid` and `StackPanel`.
+Sounds simple, but there are a number of little details which you must get right or your image will not look right.
+In fact, in my original attempts at this tile it seemed like Windows Phone didn't understand basic xaml controls, like `Grid` and `StackPanel`.

 Before we start you need to get the tile dimensions right.
 I'll be showing a normal/medium sized square tile, so it's just 336 by 336 pixels.
 Wide tiles are 336 by 691, and the tiny tiles can't be live.
 You will be putting this width and height as properties on your tile control's root xaml element.
 You will also be using them a lot of times in the code.